ronnyerrmann/rainfall/README.md

 2. (`int`) y-Pixel position in the original file in `image_data`.
 3. longitude
 4. latitude
-5. semi-size of the box around the selected pixel, e.g. 1 leads to a 3x3 array, 10 to 21x21
+5. semi-size of the box around the selected pixel, e.g. 1 leads to a 3x3 array, 10 to 21x21, a pixel being about 0.65 km in size.
 6. scale of a pixel in the final image, e.g. a scale of 5 on a 3x3 array leads to a 15x15 png
 7. name of the place